Table of Contents

-Why do you think it is important to spay and neuter your pet?
+Why is it important to spay and neuter your pet?

-The most obvious benefit of spaying and neutering is an ability to control the cat population, particularly the part of the population that consists of unwanted cats in shelters and on streets.
+The more important benefit of spaying and neutering is to control the cat population.
+This is especially true when we look at the part of the population that consists of unwanted cats in shelters and on streets.
+As loving cat owners, it’s heartbreaking to see.

-Unlike many stereotypes, the pet overpopulation is also the responsibility of owners of male cats as well.
-Male cats do not get pregnant and many pet owners do not know if their unneutered male cat is siring litters.
+The pet overpopulation problem is also the responsibility of owners of male cats as well.
+Male cats don’t get pregnant and many pet owners don’t know if their unneutered male cat is siring litters.
 But they can be.
 If there are females in heat, a male cat can sire a litter as frequently as every day.
 Many are surprised to learn that most male cats who go outside do.

 On the other hand, if you are planning to breed your cat at some point, spaying or neutering is something that conflicts with those plans.
 It’s obvious right?
 Spaying and neutering surgeries are irreversible.
 That is, they cannot be reversed if you decide to breed your cat later.